 - You will be compensated up to $600 for participating in this study.

-- You will receive lunches at the study visits.
+- You will receive lunch at the study visits.

-- Dependant on individual needs, participants may be reimbursed for mileage, be provided with cab/train/airfare up front, and/or be provided a hotel stay to be able to attend study visits.
+- Depending on individual needs, participants may be reimbursed for mileage, be provided with cab/train/airfare up front, and/or be provided a hotel stay to be able to attend study visits.

 - If you decide to participate in the study and later feel that you no longer wish to be part of it, you may withdraw at any time.

 - Your records relating to this study and any other information received will be kept strictly confidential, except as required by law.

 - Qualified health professionals will monitor your health as it relates to the study.

 - Men and women aged 18 – 65 years old.

 - Currently experiencing symptoms of depression (for example low mood, trouble concentrating and sleeping, lack of energy).

 - Have not been diagnosed with bipolar disorder.